Plan your visit. 225 Madison Avenue at 36th Street, New York, NY 10016.

 Belgium, probably Brussels, 1533.

-Previously in 16th-century brown calf with rubbed painted arms of Emperor Charles V; lettered: Liber precum / Caroli Quinti / Imperatoris / Anno / (illegible, 1533?), in brown morocco case; replaced with modern buckram clamshell binding, July, 2001.
+16th-century brown calf with painted arms of Emperor Charles V, abraded; lettered: Liber precum / Caroli Quinti / Imperatoris / Anno / (illegible, 1533?); formerly in brown morocco case, replaced with buckram clamshell box, July, 2001.

 Purchased by J. Pierpont Morgan (1837-1913) in 1912.